Rhinoplasty In Perth

 Understanding the procedure is important, as there are factors that could affect the results.
 This can include the structure of your nasal bone, the shape of your face, the thickness of your skin, and your age.

 Advanced computer imaging allows us to provide a more realistic picture of what your new nose could look like after the surgery.
-We show all new patients these images to give them a better understanding of what the nose job procedure can and cannot do.
-The imaging system allows you to better visualise the proposed changes on how your nose will look following the surgery.
-Other procedures, such as chin augmentation, may be recommended if there is an imbalance.
+We show all new patients these images to give them a better understanding of what the procedure can and cannot do.
+The imaging system allows you to better visualise the proposed changes on how your nose may look following the surgery.
+Other procedures, such as chin augmentation, may be recommended if there is an imbalance in facial proportion.

 Costs of rhinoplasty in Perth

 The steps of the procedure can influence total procedure time and other aspects, such as anaesthesia fees, which will determine the total costs of the surgery.
-Surgery fees can also be influenced by the experience level of the surgeon, however, the higher the experience of the surgeon, the better your chances will be of achieving your desired results and lowering the potential for complications.
-When it comes to plastic surgery, it is important to be willing to invest to put yourself in the best hands possible.
+Surgery fees can also be influenced by the experience level of the surgeon, however, a more experienced surgeon, will generally help to increase the chances of achieving your expected outcome and lowering the potential for complications.

-For an accurate procedure costs outline that thoroughly considers the specific details of your procedure, you will need to have an in-person consultation with Dr Cooper.
+For an accurate procedure costs outline that thoroughly considers the specific details of your procedure, you will need to have an in-person consultation.

 Rhinoplasty aftercare